zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 Escaping *from* infinity is different from escaping *to* infinity.
 When we say infinity, we are referring to some quantity that becomes unbounded as we *go further*.
-But when a thing escapes *to* infinity, its total mass can stay *finite* but somehow eventually become infinite, often due to degeneracies in the way we measure its mass.
+But when a thing escapes *to* infinity, its total mass can stay *finite* while still somehow managing to evade convergence, often due to degeneracies in the way we measure its mass.

 Consider this weird argument that I just came up with because why not.
 Let's say we're measuring speed.